 When using automated tools to improve code quality, it sometimes happens that warnings are shown while the code is correct or hard to fix.
-Depending on your setup, these warning can prevent committing your code and/or setting up a test/acceptance environment.
+Depending on your setup, this warning can prevent committing your code or setting up a test/acceptance environment.

-I came across this issue when adding multi-line
+I came across this issue when adding a multi-line

 @todo comment.
 Like the example below:

 // @todo This is a multi-line todo comment that adheres to Drupal's comments // convention, but currently is marked as not when running phpcs.